dwkim78/pdtrend/README.md

       ]
 ```

-is the light curve set consisting of three light curves, each of which contains 5 data points.
+is a data set consisting of three light curves, each of which contains 5 data points.

 When creating the PDT instance, you can set additional two options as: